ADD CONDITION

 What to Avoid

-It's important to be aware of certain situations where you should stop using this medication and consult your doctor.
-If your cough lasts more than a week, keeps coming back, or is accompanied by fever, rash, or a persistent headache, these could indicate a more serious issue that needs attention.
-Similarly, if you have a sore mouth that doesn't improve within 7 days, or if you experience ongoing irritation, pain, or redness, you should also reach out to your healthcare provider.
+If you are using this medication, it's important to know when to stop and seek medical advice.
+You should stop using it and consult a doctor if your cough lasts more than a week, keeps coming back, or is accompanied by fever, rash, or a persistent headache, as these may indicate a serious condition.
+Additionally, if a sore mouth does not improve within 7 days, or if you experience ongoing irritation, pain, or redness, you should also reach out to your healthcare provider.

 Side Effects